seanorama/masterclass/security-advanced/README.md

 beeline> select code, description from sample_07;
 ```

+- Note though, that if you try to describe the table or query all columns, it will be denied - because we only gave sales users access to two columns in the table
+  - `beeline> desc sample_07;`
+  - `beeline> select * from sample_07;`

 - In Ranger, click on 'Audit' to open the Audits page and filter by below:
   - Service Type: HIVE
   - User: sales1